arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_engine.md

 @startDocuBlock get_api_engine
 @brief returns the engine the type the server is running with

-@RESTHEADER{GET /_api/engine, Return server database engine type, RestEngineHandler}
+@RESTHEADER{GET /_api/engine, Return server database engine type, getEngine}

 @RESTDESCRIPTION
 Returns the storage engine the server is configured to use.